orionfollett/oarm/README.md

 ```

 Next project...
-A compiler that generates my OARM asm from a simpler high level language?
+A compiler that generates my OARM asm from a simpler high level language? (use zig?)

 TODO: